royasutton/openscad-amu/docs/README.md

 ### Setup ###

-See the GitHub source [repository] for setup instructions.
+See the GitHub source [repository] for setup and [installing] instructions.

 Example